eliastikus/eliastikus/README.md

 Web Developer | Builder of ideas | Poland 🇵🇱

 I turn random sparks of imagination into real, working products.
-If I can think it, I can build it — and I always try to **ship fast**.
+If I can think it, I can build it

 ---